livingstonlarus/livingstonlarus.github.io/otobotto/paper/06-human-in-the-loop-and-progressive-autonomy.md

 ## 6. Human-in-the-Loop and Progressive Autonomy

-A central design goal of Ōtobotto is to integrate AI into existing teams and workflows in a way that **augments rather than alienates** human developers.
+A central design goal of Otobotto is to integrate AI into existing teams and workflows in a way that **augments rather than alienates** human developers.
 We achieve this through an adaptive human-in-the-loop strategy and a progressive autonomy model.

 ### 6.1 Adaptive Human-in-the-Loop Strategy

 We adopt an **adaptive human-in-the-loop (HITL) strategy**, which dynamically adjusts the level of human involvement based on context and the system's confidence in its work.
 Early in a project or for high-risk decisions, human approval is required; as the system demonstrates competence, it gains more autonomy.
 Concretely:

-- In the **initial phases** or for critical components, Ōtobotto seeks human review and approval frequently.
+- In the **initial phases** or for critical components, Otobotto seeks human review and approval frequently.
 For example, the Architect agent might draft an architecture which a human architect must sign off on before implementation proceeds.
 Security-sensitive code (say, an encryption module) might be flagged for mandatory human code review regardless of test results.

 - As the system proves itself (e.g., consistently passing tests, meeting deadlines, and aligning with human expectations), it is granted more independence in those areas.
 For instance, if over several features the Dev agents produce code that the human reviewer always approves with minimal changes, the threshold for requiring human review can be raised (perhaps only every Nth feature or only if certain risk factors are present).